Sensory Evoked Potentials Studies

 - Based on your medical condition, your healthcare provider may request other specific preparations.

-An evoked potentials test may be done on an outpatient basis or as part of your stay in a hospital.
+A sensory evoked potentials test may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare provider's practices.
-Talk with your healthcare provider about what you will experience during your test.
+Talk with your healthcare provider about what to expect during your test.

 - You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids, or other metal objects that may interfere with the procedure.